TheOtherRolesAU/TheOtherRoles/README.md

 The Vulture is a neutral role that must eat a specified number of corpses (depending on the options) in order to win.\
 Depending on the options, when a player dies, the Vulture gets an arrow pointing to the corpse.\
 If there is a Vulture in the game, there can't be a Cleaner.

+**NOTE**
+- If the corpse is on a different floor on Submerged, the arrow will always point to the elevator

 ### Game Options
 | Name | Description |